Assets¶

 - Cluster: A group of assets acting as a single logical unit

-When creating or editing an asset, toggle This server represents a cluster to mark it as a cluster.
-Cluster assets can be endpoints in connections, but application instances should be assigned to member hosts, not to the cluster itself.
+When editing an asset, toggle Cluster in the Technical tab to mark it as a cluster.
+Cluster assets can be endpoints in connections, but application assignments must be made on the member hosts, not on the cluster itself.

-Cluster members are managed from the Technical tab of the cluster's workspace.
+Cluster members are managed from the Technical tab of the cluster's workspace via Edit members.

 The Assets workspace¶